sudoskys/StableDiffusionBook/docs/train/DreamBooth.en.md

 ![image](https://user-images.githubusercontent.com/44570237/198906326-21b4f779-f870-4012-84c1-d5ac1dae0411.png)

-If you only have one graphics card with no more than 12G of video memory and need to use it for Windows, please close all programs or web pages that consume video memory to reduce additional memory consumption before training.
+If you only have one graphics card with no more than 12G of VRAM and need to use it for Windows, please close all programs or web pages that consume VRAM to reduce additional memory consumption before training.

 diffusers cannot be trained directly using ckpt files, they need to be converted first, as shown in the example below.